The Ministry of Health collects data about cases of COVID-19, clusters, locations of interest and testing in New Zealand.

 - hospitalisation and intensive care

 Data on how the virus has spread in New Zealand, for example imported cases, locally acquired but linked to another case, or locally acquired with no known source.

 You can also get data on clusters of cases.

 The Ministry of Health publishes data on:

 - total tests completed

-- testing rates, including testing by district health board (DHB) and ethnicity.
+- testing rates, including testing by location, ethnicity, and age and sex.

 Locations of interest

 Locations of interest are places where someone confirmed with COVID-19 visited.
 If you visited a location of interest at a certain time, you may be classed as a ‘casual contact’.
 The Ministry of Health lists locations of interest and has advice on what you should do if you are a casual contact.

 Data and statistics about managed isolation and quarantine is published by the Ministry of Business, Innovation and Employment (MBIE).